Graylog2/documentation/pages/getting_started.rst

 Run the image
 ^^^^^^^^^^^^^^

-This is what you will see when you run the image.
+This is what you'll see when you run the image.
 This is where all the Graylog server processes (more on that later) and the database will run.
 We can split them apart later for performance, but there's no need to do that right now for a quick overview.
 Don't close this window just yet, we're going to need the IP for the next step.

 .. image:: /images/gs_3-gl-server.png